mathieucaroff/cellexp/README.md

 # CAE1D - Cellular Automaton Explorer 1d

-An cellular automaton (CA) explorer to understand and unveil properties of CA in 1D.
+An cellular automaton (CA) explorer to understand and unveil properties of CAs in 1D.